DiehlJ7/osrs_auto_alch/README.md

 This is a simple Flipper Zero application to send left-clicks as a USB HID device.

-Forked USB HID Autofire tool https://github.com/pbek/usb_hid_autofire
+Forked from USB HID Autofire tool https://github.com/pbek/usb_hid_autofire Building off pbek's work for personal learning
 Adapted code and added capabilities for human-like randomized autoclicking.

 ## Building